shameer/Culturia/doc/index.md

 The immediate changes that should happen are in order of preference:

-- offline stackoverflow

 - port whoosh to guile to improve text search

-- offline hackernews, wikidata, wikipedia, wiktionary
+- offline hackernews, wikidata, wikipedia, wiktionary, stackoverflow

 Culturia is a reference to
 [Culture and Empire by Pieter Hintjens](http://cultureandempire.com) and